ariostas/pypalp/README.md

 The functionality and documentation of this project are currently fairly limited.
 If there is enough interest, I will continue to expand on both functionality and documentation.
 Please open an issue to ask for more functionality, or even better, make a pull request!

 PALP is written in C and was never meant to have Python bindings.
 Some of the design choices make it quite tricky to do so, but I have found some hacky ways to work around them.
-I have tried to document the
+I have tried to document the workarounds I used to get things to work.

 ## Installation